John Eustace: Coaching career

+Early career

 Following his retirement as a player, Eustace moved into coaching.
-On 21 April 2016, he was named manager of National League side Kidderminster Harriers, signing a one-year contract until the end of the 2016–17 season.
+On 21 April 2016, he was named manager of National League side Kidderminster Harriers on a one-year contract for the 2016–17 season.
 While at the club, Eustace transformed the side's style of play, with the Harriers being dubbed the "non-league Barcelona".
 Eustace led his side to the play-offs in two seasons, as well as the First Round Proper of the FA Cup.

 He left the club on 25 May 2018 to join former manager Steve McClaren at Queens Park Rangers as assistant manager.
 At QPR, he had a brief spell as caretaker manager in 2019, helping the club avoid relegation from the Championship with 7 points from his 7 games in charge.
 Following Mark Warburton's arrival as manager in May 2019, Eustace remained as his assistant and began studying for his UEFA Pro Licence.

-In March 2022 he was named as Assistant Manager of the Republic of Ireland team under manager Stephen Kenny, while he would also continue his existing role at QPR.
+In March 2022, he joined the Republic of Ireland national team in the same capacity, working under Stephen Kenny, combining this with his existing role at QPR.

-Eustace, along with Matt Gardiner, left his role at QPR in June 2022 following the appointment of new manager Michael Beale.
+Eustace, along with Matt Gardiner, left his role at QPR in June 2022, following the appointment of new manager Michael Beale.

+Birmingham City

 Eustace succeeded Lee Bowyer as head coach of Championship club Birmingham City on 3 July 2022.
-He signed a three-year contract.
+His first managerial role in the football league, he signed a three-year contract.
+Eustace's first competitive game in charge was a 0–0 draw away to Luton Town.
+Eustace gained his first victory as Birmingham manager in the following match day, beating Huddersfield Town at home on 5 August 2022.
+Eustace was able to guide the club to its highest points tally since 2016, successfully avoiding relegation.

+On 9 October 2023, Eustace was dismissed by Birmingham.
+The club cited the importance of the board of directors and management being fully aligned on the culture of the football club as the reason behind the decision.
+Following Eustace's dismissal, the club rapidly declined and fell to 20th by the end of the calendar year, which was succeeded by relegation to League One at the end of the season, with his replacement Wayne Rooney being sacked after just fifteen matches.

+Blackburn Rovers

+On 9 February 2024, Eustace was appointed head coach of Championship club Blackburn Rovers on a two-and-a-half-year deal.
+Eustace helped the club avoid relegation in the 2023–24 season and left Blackburn in February 2025 with the club in the play-off places after two-thirds of the 2024–25 season.